 }Example password policy with Terraform

-A critical aspect of policy management is priority.
-Okta evaluates policies of the same type in order of their priority value (lowest number is highest priority).
-To ensure a deterministic order, explicitly set the priority argument for all policies of the same type and use the depends_on meta-argument to control creation order.
+One thing that matters a lot in policy management is priority.
+Okta evaluates policies of the same type in order of their priority value (lowest number wins).
+To get a deterministic order, set the priority argument explicitly on every policy of the same type, and use the depends_on meta-argument to control creation order.

 // policies.tf